Weifangese Cadence II

 Supervised by

 This project explores and preserves Weifangese*, a dialect from Eastern Asia.
-The purpose of this project is to maintain Weifangese for future generations and to promote the value of preserving local dialects.
 The project will examine the history, features, and usage of Weifangese, and document the experiences and socio-cultural role of native speakers.
 This project represents a dedication to protecting Weifangese and respecting the linguistic diversity of the region.

 Background